Workers compensation is a state-mandated program that enables employees to receive compensation if they were…

-In fact, it is not uncommon for two injured workers who suffered the same on-the-job injuries in the identical circumstances to be assigned different permanent disability percentages.
+In fact, it is not uncommon for two injured workers who suffered the same on-the-job injuries in identical circumstances to be assigned different permanent disability percentages.
 Why does it happen?
 This is the question we asked our Los Angeles workers’ compensation attorney from the Koszdin, Fields, Sherry & Katz law firm.

-The most confusing part about PD percentage is how it is calculated in Los Angeles and elsewhere in California and how this percentage translates into a financial compensation.
+The most confusing part about PD percentage is how it is calculated in Los Angeles and elsewhere in California and how this percentage translates into financial compensation.

 Our best workers’ compensation lawyers in California explain that in order to calculate a permanent disability percentage, medical evaluators and workers’ compensation claims administrators use an assessment of the injured worker’s whole person impairment (WPI).